-- The Board of Directors approved a quarterly cash dividend of $0.18 per share, which is Territorial Bancorp Inc.’s 28th consecutive quarterly dividend.
-Year-to-date 2016 dividends rose by 10.2% over the prior year.
+- The Board of Directors approved a quarterly cash dividend of $0.20 per share, which is Territorial Bancorp Inc.’s 32nd consecutive quarterly dividend.

-Net interest income after provision for loan losses increased to $14.60 million for the three months ended September 30, 2016 from $14.27 million for the three months ended September 30, 2015.
-Total interest and dividend income was $16.67 million for the three months ended September 30, 2016 compared to $15.97 million for the three months ended September 30, 2015.
-The increase in interest and dividend income was primarily due to a $1.24 million increase in interest earned on loans, which occurred because of the $139.05 million growth in loans receivable over the past year as new loan originations exceeded loan repayments and loan sales.
-The increase in interest income on loans was offset by a $602,000 decline in interest income on investment securities due to a $76.61 million decrease in the investment securities portfolio over the past year as repayments and sales exceeded securities purchased and a four basis point decline in the average yield on the investment portfolio.
+Net interest income after provision for loan losses, increased to $14.61 million for the three months ended September 30, 2017 from $14.60 million for the three months ended September 30, 2016.
+Total interest income was $17.18 million for the three months ended September 30, 2017 compared to $16.67 million for the three months ended September 30, 2016.
+The increase in interest income was primarily due to a $785,000 increase in interest income on loans, which occurred primarily because of the $141.05 million growth in average loans receivable since the third quarter of 2016, as new loan originations exceeded loan repayments and loan sales.
+The increase in interest income on loans was offset by a $327,000 decline in interest income on investment securities, primarily due to a $37.21 million decrease in the average balance of investment securities since the third quarter of 2016, as repayments and sales exceeded securities purchased and a four basis point decline in the average yield on the investment portfolio.

 Interest Expense and Provision for Loan Losses

-Noninterest income was $1.00 million for the three months ended September 30, 2016 compared to $1.19 million for the three months ended September 30, 2015.
-The reduction in noninterest income was primarily due to an $86,000 decrease in gain on the sale of loans and a $66,000 decrease in service fees on loan and deposit accounts, an $87,000 decrease in the gain on sale of loans and a $42,000 decrease in other non-interest income for the three months ended September 30, 2016 as compared to the three months ended September 30, 2015.
+Noninterest income was $909,000 for the three months ended September 30, 2017 compared to $1.00 million for the three months ended September 30, 2016.
+The $94,000 decrease in noninterest income was primarily due to an $86,000 decrease in gain on the sale of loans and a $66,000 decrease in service fees on loan and deposit accounts.
+These decreases were offset by a $90,000 increase in gain on sale of investment securities for the three months ended September 30, 2017, as compared to the three months ended September 30, 2016.

 Assets and Equity

-For the quarter ended September 30, 2016, the Company did not repurchase any shares under its previously announced seventh repurchase program which permits the repurchase of up to 275,000 shares or approximately 3% of the current outstanding shares.
+For the quarter ended September 30, 2017, the Company did not repurchase any shares under its previously announced seventh repurchase program, which permits the repurchase of up to 275,000 shares or approximately 3% of the current outstanding shares.
 The Company uses share repurchases as part of its overall program to enhance shareholder value.
 In evaluating the share repurchase programs, the Company considers the effect of repurchases on its tangible book value per share.
-At the Company’s current share price level, the amount of dilution to tangible book value may continue to limit the Company’s repurchasing of shares.
+At the Company’s current share price level, the amount of dilution to tangible book value may continue to limit the Company’s share repurchases.
 The Company will continue to closely monitor this issue and, depending on market and other conditions, will conduct repurchases when it makes financial sense.